intuition-dev/INTUITION2/docs/README.md

 ## Dynamic data/CRUD/'ViewModel'

 This relates to dynamic data, not static content (static eg: CMS or eCommerce).
-To extract an example CRUD web-app in the current folder:
+To extract an example CRUD Web App in the current folder:

 ```sh
 mbake -u